anik199/The-Spark-Foundation-Intern-Task/README.md

 - **Task 3:** [![Open in Tableau](https://img.shields.io/badge/Open%20in-Tableau-blue)](https://public.tableau.com/app/profile/anik.kumar/viz/GlobalSalesDashboard_16555865237750/GlobalSalesDashboard) **Task 4:** [![Open in Tableau](https://img.shields.io/badge/Open%20in-Tableau-blue)](https://public.tableau.com/app/profile/anik.kumar/viz/ProfitAnalysisSuperstore/ProfitAnalysisSuperstore)
 **Task 5:** [![Open in Tableau](https://img.shields.io/badge/Open%20in-Tableau-blue)](https://public.tableau.com/app/profile/anik.kumar/viz/Covid-19BangladeshDashboardCoronavirus/COVID-19BANGLADESHOVERVIEW)

+This repository contains the tasks that I completed while working as an intern for [The Sparks Foundation.](https://www.thesparksfoundationsingapore.org/)
+- **Internship Category** - Data Science and Business Analytics
+- **Internship Duration** - 2 Month (Feb-Mar, 2022 )
+- **Internship Type** - Work from Home

 ## Introduction
 This is a repository for the projects that I completed during my internship with The Spark Foundation.
-The projects are related to data science and business analytics.
+In this internship, I was provided a total of 6 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.

 ## Projects
 The repository contains the following projects: